Trevor Chappell: 1980–81: One Day International player

-Chappel's position in NSW's Shield team was under threat from Dirk Wellham after making 133 runs at 26 but Chappell then scored 111 for New South Wales against Queensland.
+Chappell's position in NSW's Shield team was under threat from Dirk Wellham after making 133 runs at 26 but Chappell then scored 111 for New South Wales against Queensland.

 When the game ended Chappell discovered he had been picked in the Australian twelve to play the third test against New Zealand, replacing Shaun Graf (although Graf was kept in the 13 man squad to play India).
 The Age wrote "in some ways Chappell's incursion is hard to explain.
 Despite his fielding brilliance, he is not a front line bowler and can hardly lay claim to first call on a vacant position as a Test middle order batsman", suggesting Graham Yallop, Peter Toohey or David Boon would be better.
 Chappell was made twelfth man for the test match.
 However Rod Marsh suggested Chappell and/or Graeme Beard could be selected on the 1981 Ashes as a specialist one day player, saying "I can't speak too highly for his fielding.
 There's no doubt he has lifted our performance in the field."
 Chappell had to make way for the next test – the first test against India – when Graf returned from injury, although Graf would only play as twelfth man.

-He was dropped from the one-day side to make way for Jim Higgs, but soon returned.
+He was dropped from the one-day team to make way for Jim Higgs, but soon returned.
 He took 2–42 against India (including the wicket of Gavaskar), 1–21 and 0 in a narrow loss against New Zealand (dropping John Wright, who scored 78, on 20), 14 against India and 14 against New Zealand.

-Chappell scored 100 as a temporary opener for NSW in a three day game again New Zealand.
+Chappell scored 100 as a temporary opener for NSW in a three-day game again New Zealand.
 He managed to keep his place in the Australian ODI squad for the World Series Cricket finals against New Zealand.
 In the second final Chappell took 2–21.
 In February 1981, Ian Chappell listed his possible squad for the Ashes.
 He wrote "if another batsman is needed for any reason, then Trevor Chappell would be my selection because he can bat anywhere in the order and is the best cover field in Australia."
 This recommendation would be overshadowed by what happened in the third final.